sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 ### Shared Characteristics

-- Both work on the principle of not adding positional encoding to word embedding, instead focusing on modifying the attention weights computed at every layer.
+- Both RoPE and ALiBi on the principle of not adding positional encoding to word embedding, instead focusing on modifying the attention weights computed at every layer.
 This aligns with the thought that positional information and semantic information represent different things and that they should not be mixed.
 - Both incorporate distance-dependent attention penalties.
 Both have an inductive recency bias and work on the philosophy that the farther a token is from a given token, the less relevant it is.

 ### Key Distinctions